Ancient Egypt in the Western imagination: Classical Greece

 Herodotus, in his Histories, Book II, gives a detailed if selectively coloured and imaginative description of ancient Egypt.
 He praises peasants' preservation of history through oral tradition, and Egyptians' piety.
 He lists the many animals to which Egypt is home, including the mythical phoenix and winged serpent, and gives inaccurate descriptions of the hippopotamus and horned viper.
-Herodotus was quite critical about the stories he heard from the priests (II,123), but Diodorus Siculus, who visited Hellenistic Egypt in the 1st century BCE, gave credit to what he was told by priests: that many famous Greek philosophers had studied in Egypt.
-Both Plutarch and Diogenes Laërtius (3rd century) mention that Thales studied in Egypt, while nothing is really known about Thales from his own time.
-Iamblichus of Chalcis in the 3rd century CE reports that Pythagoras studied in Egypt for 22 years.
+While Herodotus was quite critical about the stories he heard from the priests (II,123).